Content marketing pays well, particularly for specialist writers, with rates starting at $1 a word. Here’s how to get started.

 All that said, there are pros and cons to everything and this is no different.

 We’ve discussed the pros.
-Now let’s talk about some of the cons.
+Now let’s talk about some cons.

-1. You can’t be an investigative journalist if you’re also writing content for businesses.
+- You can’t be an investigative journalist if you’re also writing content for businesses.
 You can’t take money from large banks to write their content and then publish articles in the New York Times about the banking crisis or offshore accounts facilitated by large banks.
-So yes, you will be shutting yourself off to certain kinds of work.
+So yes, you will shut yourself off to certain kinds of work.
 You should be aware of this before you move forward.

-2. Some editors—and they’re increasingly rare—may not want to hire you as a journalist if you’ve done CM (consider that both The New York Times and TIME have CM arms.)
+- Some editors—and they’re increasingly rare—may not want to hire you as a journalist if you’ve done content marketing writing.
+Consider, however, that both The New York Times and TIME have content marketing arms.
 This is usually also going to fall in the realm of investigative journalism, but it’s worth being aware of all the same.

-3. You’re likely going to have two areas of specialty if you want to keep your CM and your journalism lives separate.
-In this article, I talk about balancing both journalism and content marketing without crossing any ethical lines.
+- You’ll likely have two areas of specialty if you want to keep your content marketing and your journalism lives separate.
+In this article, I talk about balancing both journalism and content marketing to avoid any conflict of interest.

-So, by this point, you probably know whether content marketing is a good fit for you or not.
+So, by this point, you probably know whether content marketing is a good fit for you.

-If so, you’re in for a treat.
-My book The Freelance Writer’s Guide to Content Marketing is written exclusively for freelancers looking to break into the lucrative field of content marketing.
-It shows you–step by step–how to get started and how to exponentially increase your income from your writing.
+If it is, you’re in for a treat.
+My book The Freelance Writer’s Guide to Content Marketing is created exclusively for freelancers looking to break into the lucrative field of content marketing.
+I’ll show you—step by step—how to build a roster of high-paying clients and exponentially increase your income from your freelance writing.
+Get your copy here.

 FREE RESOURCE: